 In many situations, a USACE District office will have a history of providing support to impacted communities and levee owners.
 The FEMA Regional Office representative should coordinate with USACE District office staff before establishing the LLPT to discuss what role the USACE District Office staff will assume on the LLPT.
-Likewise, the FEMA Regional Office representative will coordinate with OFAs other than USACE in determining their role when it is appropriate for them to participate.
+Likewise, the FEMA Regional Office representative will coprdinate with OFAs other than USACE in determining them role when it is appropriate for them to participate.

-6.6 Local Levee Partnership Team Meetings (Figure 11, Element 300)
+6.6 Local Levee Partnership Team Meetings (Figure 11 Element 300) eterence